marspafll/resources/engineering/control-systems/README.md

     4. Manage integral windup by only looking at the sum of the 10 most recent error values for the integral control
     5. Use the sum of the absolute values of the 10 most recent error values and an additional gain factor to slow down the forward drive speed in turns
     6. Handle the special case when the line is lost completely by stopping all forward drive and rotating in place until the line is reacquired.
+10. This shows the mathematical formula for a [Low Pass Filter for Derivative Control](https://ptolemy.berkeley.edu/projects/chess/tbd/wiki/C-code/LowPassFilterForDerivativeControl)